-Elle has worked in community engagement and the planning industry for more than a decade, with extensive experience working alongside First Nations Peoples.
+Elle is a member of the Urban Policy Forum (a Commonwealth Departmental body) and has worked in community engagement and the planning industry for more than a decade, with extensive experience working alongside First Nations Peoples.
 Elle previously held various roles at GHD, a global water, energy and urbanisation professional services company including as Indigenous Engagement Leader, Reconciliation Action Plan Coordinator and Stakeholder Engagement and Social Sustainability consultant.